- Highs: Easy online interface. Competitive fees. Subscriptions more flexible than previously.

-- A payment portal that is customisable to fit with your business branding.
+- Payment portal that is customisable to fit with your business branding.

-The Worldpay virtual terminal accepts all major payment types, and the monthly fee option gives access to multiple users on one account.
+The Worldpay virtual terminal accepts all major payment types, including Visa, Mastercard, Maestro, American Express and Diners Club.

-If you choose Worldpay for your payment processing requirements, you may be asked to commit to a fixed-term contract.
-Again, this may vary from business to business, but typically, contracts with Worldpay are around 18 months’ long, after which it will automatically be renewed unless the 90-day notice period is activated.
+If you choose Worldpay, you may be asked to commit to a fixed-term contract.
+Again, this may vary from business to business, but typically, contracts with Worldpay are around 18 months, which automatically renews unless you have given a notice 90 days prior to the end of the contract.